 Type gmenu at the MATLAB prompt.
 This should open a window displaying plot menu choices; just choose a plot.
-Note that there are choices to display some output in Google Earth; to use these you must first install the free MATLAB "KML toolbox" available through the web.
+Note that there are choices to display some output in Google Earth; to use these you must first install the free MATLAB "KML toolbox" available on the web.

 Note that most of the parameters that control the appearance of the graphs and the post-processing calculations are set in params.m.
-Please consult Readme_matlab_scripts.pdf for detailed information about each of the scripts as well as about the raw MATLAB arrays.
-You may find it helpful to keep this file open and available.
-The new User's Guide also contains useful information.
+Please consult MATLAB_Scripts_Users_Guide.pdf for detailed information about each of the scripts.
+Also consult